 IIT also marries these practical applications with profound ideas.
 The theory says that any object with a phi greater than zero has consciousness.
 That would mean animals, plants, cells, bacteria, and maybe even protons are conscious beings.

 But scientists have hardly started to develop an experience of mind or consciousness itself.
-On the Buddhist side nevertheless, this is a debate which has been going on for millenia.
-The late Traleg Kyabgon Rinpoche said that while mind, together with all objects – is empty, …unlike most objects, it’salso luminous.
+On the Buddhist side nevertheless, this is a debate that has been going on for millennia.
+The late Traleg Kyabgon Rinpoche said that while mind, together with all objects – is empty, unlike most objects, it’s also luminous.